getcarina/getcarina.com/_includes/install-kubectl.md

-To download and install the Kubernetes client, use the appropriate instructions for your operating system.
+To download and install the Kubernetes client (`kubectl`), use the appropriate instructions for your operating system.

 #### Mac OS X with Homebrew